Department of Health

 Members

-There are currently 10 members on the Review Board.
-The Chairperson was appointed on 26 May 2022 for a term of 3 years.
+There are currently 9 members on the Review Board.
+Euan Wallace was appointed Chairperson on 1 August 2025.

 • John Clements, Consumer representative